ShashwatiBuragohain/Deep-Learning-for-Speech-Synthesis/README.md

 4. Training HiFi-GAN (turns mels → actual audio)
 5. Putting it all together for voice cloning

-Let me break down the whole journey.
+Let us break down the whole journey.

 ## Preprocessing
 Before any model learns anything, we need to prepare the data properly.